Tasikmalaya

 Tasikmalaya (also known as Tasik) is a landlocked city in West Java, Indonesia.
 The city is sometimes dubbed kota santri (city of religious learners) or "the City of a Thousand Pesantrens" for its abundance of Islamic boarding schools.
 Located around 120 km southeast from the provincial capital of Bandung, Tasikmalaya is passed by Indonesian National Route 3.

-The city is located in the mountainous Priangan region of Java at an elevation of 351 metres (1,151 feet).
+The city is located in the mountainous East Parahyangan region of Java at an elevation of 351 metres (1,151 feet).

-The population of the city (excluding the Tasikmalaya Regency, which surrounds the city to the west, south and east) was 634,948 according to the 2010 census, and increased to 716,155 at the 2020 census; the official estimate as at mid 2024 was 770,839 (comprising 391,746 males and 379,093 females).
+The population of the city (excluding the Tasikmalaya Regency, which surrounds the city to the west, south and east) was 634,948 according to the 2010 census, and increased to 716,155 at the 2020 census; the official estimate as of mid 2024 was 770,839 (comprising 391,746 males and 379,093 females).
 Its built-up (or metro) area (made of Tasikmalaya City and 14 neighbouring districts spread over Tasikmalaya and Ciamis Regencies) was home to 1,214,000 inhabitants as at mid 2023.
+Tasikmalaya is the largest city in West Java outside of Jakarta and Bandung metropolitan area.